17 December – Gospel

 Commentary on Matthew 1:1-17

-Perhaps this is regarded as one of the dullest Gospel readings of the year!
+Perhaps this passage is regarded as one of the dullest Gospel readings of the year!
 It consists of a long list of names, many of which mean very little to most Christians.
 But it has one resounding message: Jesus fully entered our human condition, with all its virtues and vices.

 One of the main purposes of Matthew’s Gospel, which was written for Jewish Christians by Jewish Christians, is to show the continuity of Jesus in the history and tradition of Israel.
 Jesus was no upstart.
 Still less was he a rebel or a traitor.
 On the contrary, he was the natural development of the long process of God’s relationship with his people.
 Not only was he the natural development, he was the long-awaited climax.
 He was no less than the Messiah, the Christ, the Anointed King of Israel.

-Today’s passage from Matthew is the opening of his Gospel.
-It is introduced with the words: “The book of the genealogy of Jesus Christ, the son of David, the son of Abraham.”
 These two names are the most significant in the family line.
-Jesus, as the Christ, will be a King in the line of David.
-And, he is descended from Abraham to whom God had said: “…in your descendants all the nations of the earth shall find blessing” (Gen 22:18).
+Jesus, as the Messiah—the Christ—will be a King in the line of David.
+And he is descended from Abraham to whom God had said:

+The first part is from Abraham down to David; the second, from David to the deportation to Babylon; and the third, from the deportation to Joseph and Mary.
 Of course, it is not a complete genealogy.
 The names mentioned all appear one way or another in the Hebrew Testament.
-There are four women mentioned – Tamar, Rahab, Ruth and Mary – each one of them are interesting characters in their own right.
+There are four women mentioned—Tamar, Rahab, Ruth and Mary—each one of them an interesting character in her own right.
 There are also a number of scoundrels in the list.
 Even David, one of the most outstanding servants of God, was an adulterer and a murderer (apart from those he killed in war).

 When the Son of God became a human being, he really did become one of us.
-The Gospel makes no effort to “sanitise” his origins, or the members of his immediate family.
+The Gospel makes no effort to ‘sanitise’ his origins, or the members of his immediate family.
 There is no shortage of skeletons in Jesus’ cupboard.
-When John says, “The Word became a human being and lived among us”, he said no less than the truth.
+John said no less than the truth when he wrote: